 Frederick was the older brother of Richard Benjamin Hotchkiss, who also lost his life in the war and was named on the Connah’sQuay/Shotton Memorial.
 He has his own page on this website, please click on the link.
 Neither of the brothers are remembered on the 3 Memorials around Tipton.
 (Enquiry to Tipton Library 30th January 2015.)

-Both of the above photographs are here because of the kindness of Andy, who is researching the Tipton War Memorial, Andy purchased these from the War Graves Photographic Project www.twgpp.org
+The photographs below are here because of the kindness of Andy, who is researching the Tipton War Memorial, Andy purchased these from the War Graves Photographic Project www.twgpp.org

 Please click on the link for Tipton Remembers, where there is a page devoted to Frederick.